Quick overview:

 Increase internal stack memory

-1. Click on "Start/Execute and type in the command line "system.ini in.
+1. Click on "Start/Run and enter "system.ini in the command line.

-2. Now go to the section "[386Enh] and enter a new command with the name "MinSPs=COUNT in.
+2. Now go down to the section "[386Enh] and enter a new command with the name "MinSPs=ZAHL.
 Valid values for the number variable are all numbers that can be divided by 4: 4, 8, 12, 16, 20, 24 etc. Increase NUMBER until the error message disappears.

-3. Now click on "File/Save and close the editor.
+3. Now click on "File/Save and exit the editor.
 After a restart, the stack overflow messages should be bitter history.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.